lyiran11/NFL-2021-Predictions-Spread-Total-and-Result/README.md

 Result = 1 if Home Team Wins
          0 if Home Team Loses

-To build adequare predictive models, historical data is needed for training and testing.
+To build adequate predictive models, we need to use historical data for training and testing.
 The dataset "game_results.csv" contains important information about every game in the NFL since 1966.
 The dataset "nfl_stadiums.csv" contains information on all NFL stadiums.
 The dataset "nfl_teams.csv" contains important information necessary for linking datasets according to team name and abbreviations.

 Since the data we are given is elementary and basic, we also engineered a new variable and used outside data (more details can be found in the report pdf file), which helped us gain a competitive edge in the sports betting market.